tritemio/FRETBursts/README.md

 Issues can be reported or discussed on the [issue tracker](https://github.com/tritemio/FRETBursts/issues?state=open).
 Fixes or enhancements can be sent with a [github pull request](https://help.github.com/articles/creating-a-pull-request).
-Typo fixes or small corrections can be made directly online by clicking on the GiHub edit button for a specific file.
+Typo fixes or small corrections can be made directly online by clicking on the GitHub edit button for a specific file.

 FRETBursts allows to analyze both [single-spot](http://dx.doi.org/10.1126/science.283.5408.1676) and [multi-spot smFRET](http://dx.doi.org/10.1117/12.2003704) data.